 Recessive Black Patterns

 A recessive black dog usually has a solid coat color in all pigmented areas.
-But sometimes dogs with this coloration still express some smallish tan markings.

 Recessive Black Colors

-Recessive Black and White
+Recessive Black & White

-Recessive Black and Ticking
+Recessive Black & Ticking

 This is a common pattern in many hunting dogs, e.g. roan in Wirehaired Pointing Griffons.

-Recessive Black and Merle
+Recessive Black & Merle

-Recessive Black and Greying
+Recessive Black & Graying

-Recessive Black and Domino
+Recessive Black & Domino

-Dog Breeds with Recessive Black
+Dog Breeds With Recessive Black

-And a dominant black dog is already solid black.
-All in all recessive black is quite rare and can not be distinguished from dominant black just by looking at the dog.
+All in all, recessive black is quite rare and can not be distinguished from dominant black just by looking at the dog, unless the dog shows obvious signs of either tan bleed through (a/a) or ghost tan (KB/-).

 - Affenpinscher